 “…the secret of his long life was not being overfed, and being put in the sun occasionally.”

 He had a habit of jumping out of his bowl until they added a protective net over the top.

-Goldie was housed in an 18 inch (smaller than 10 gallon) aquarium with a few aquatic snails, some plants and shells.
+Goldie was housed in an 18 inch (smaller than 10 gallons) aquarium with a few aquatic snails, some plants, and shells.